 We’ve all turned the ignition on our cars only to hear nothing when we expect it to crank.
 Usually we hitch a ride to the auto parts store and grab a new battery and turn in the old one to eliminate the dreaded core charge which is mandated by our lovely government.
 Before you turn the battery in, let me offer you an alternative use for those old car batteries.
-Read the rest of the article using the link below.

 While restoring old car batteries will not necessarily make them useful in a car again, they can serve as very good batteries for a solar powered system.
 There have been circumstances where people have actually used them in their cars again for a long time, but most do not maintain a standing voltage above 12 volts, which is what is required.
 This conversion method isn’t always guaranteed to work because some batteries have been heavily sulfated or abused, therefore the lead plating inside the battery has broken into several pieces.
 You can usually tell this if the sides of the battery casing is bulged.
 If you buy high performance car batteries these are much better for this type of conversion because the lead plating is sturdier.
 Like anything else in life, you get what you pay for.

 You can also check out your local auto parts store and ask if they have old batteries.
 They will sell them to you at the core charge.
 Look through their selection and pick one with a recent manufacturing date and preferably a premium battery.

 Emptying the Acid